Tuesday 10 May 2022

 Poems about Avian Life: BIRDLORE, part#2

-This site will pique your interest for a longer duration with entire collections about a particular topic.
-But, even devoted readers can develop fatigue, so as verses are added over time, and the total verses exceed a dozen, we tend to invoke binary fission, and split the group into two informative servings.
+Our postings at this blogsite will pique your interest for a longer duration with entire collections, generally eight poems per blogpost about a particular topic (the individual short poems, usually with illustrations are published at 'Daily Illustrated Nonsense'.)
+But, even devoted readers can develop fatigue, so as verses are added over time, we tend to invoke binary fission, and split the group into two informative servings.

-But bear in mind that these accumulations only represent a portion of our outpourings for birdwatchers and lovers.
+Please bear in mind that these accumulations only represent a portion of our outpourings for birdwatchers and -lovers.
 You can view an even more extensive collection concerning WATERFOWL by following the links at the end of this post.

 Note that Fred the robin has also appeared with his colleague Carl the cardinal in the blogpost "Curtained Verse", a collection of illustrated verses that you can find by clicking HERE.